The name sounds pretty simple — the pill — and yet with so many options it can be overwhelming to choose the right birth control for you.

 Some women use a multiphasic pill and like it.
 Felix doctors are happy to prescribe multiphasic pills to women who prefer them based on experience, but in general they prefer to prescribe monophasic pills given the consistent level of hormones and ability to skip periods.

-Alysena is a commonly prescribed low-dose COC with only 20 mcg ethinyl estradiol (synthetic estrogen) and a progesterone called levonorgestrel.
+Alysena is a commonly prescribed low-dose COC with only 20 mcg ethinyl estradiol (synthetic estrogen) and a progestin called levonorgestrel.

 What about the ring or the patch?